Table of Contents

 Chippewa Square is in the heart of Savannah’s Historic District, and beautiful historic buildings surround it, including the Independent Presbyterian Church, the Savannah Theatre, and the former site of the DeSoto Hotel.
 The centerpiece of the square is a statue of James Oglethorpe, the founder of Savannah.
 Historical markers are a ubiquitous presence in each square.
 Reading each is a lesson in history.

 This is the sight where Forrest Gump was sitting on the bench waiting for the bus.
-There isn’t actually a bench there, it was placed there for the movie.
+They placed a bench there for the movie, but it’s not actually there.
 The spot is on the north side of the square.
 Instead, you see the “Chippewa Square” sign marker within a small flower bed.
-Today, the square is filled with lush greenery, including magnolia trees and azaleas.
+Magnolia trees and azaleas now adorn the square, creating a lush, green environment.
 Whether you are a fan of “Forrest Gump” or simply looking to soak up the city’s rich history, it is a great place for people-watch.

 Savannah’s Madison Square Named for a President

 Only a stone’s throw from our studio apartment.
 We spent a few evenings in the square enjoying the mellow sounds of a saxophone player.
-The square was laid out in 1837.
+The square’s layout dates back to 1837.
 Named after the fourth US President, James Madison.
 The lone bronze statue of Sergeant William Jasper marks the center of the square.
 He was a Revolutionary War hero who saved the American flag during the Siege of Savannah.
 He died during the Siege h in1779.
 The two cannons on the southern edge represent Georgia’s first two highways.
 Next to the square are St. John’s Episcopal Church, the Green-Meldrim House, and the Sorrel-Weed Museum, all worth a short visit.

 Spooky Savannah Squares Known for Ghostly Encounters